 This is what grace is all about!
 Hallelujah!

-Beloved, God wants you to always approach Him with absolute confidence that He is absolutely well pleased with you in Christ, not because of your own self-righteousness, performance or good works, but because of the robe of righteousness of Christ that you have put on through your faith in Christ and His finished work at the cross.
+Beloved, God wants you to always approach Him with absolute confidence that He is absolutely well pleased with you in Christ, not because of your own self-righteousness, performance or good works, but because of the robe of righteousness of Christ that you have put on through your faith in Christ and His finished work.

-Therefore, always pray to God in faith and with confidence, boldness and assurance that God will answer your prayers as He would answer the prayers of Christ, for God sees and smells you in the robe of righteousness of Christ as Christ, His firstborn.
+Therefore, you should always pray to God in faith and with confidence, boldness and assurance that God will answer your prayers as He would answer the prayers of Christ, for God sees and smells you in the robe of righteousness of Christ as Jesus Christ, His firstborn.

-Moreover, always wield your spiritual authority with boldness in this world as Christ did while He was in the world.
+Moreover, you should always wield your spiritual authority with boldness in this world as Christ did while He was in the world.

 Friend, you are a sweet, soothing and pleasing fragrance of Christ to God in this world.
-Arise today and begin to spread the sweet and soothing fragrance of Christ everywhere you go in this world.
+Therefore, arise today and begin to spread the sweet and soothing fragrance of Christ everywhere you go in this world.

 Prayer: My Dear Heavenly Father, I am so glad to know today that I am a sweet and soothing fragrance of Christ to You.
-Help me Holy Spirit to spread the fragrance of Christ in this world, in Jesus’ name.
+Dear Holy Spirit, teach and help me to spread the fragrance of Christ at all times in this world, in Jesus’ name.
 Amen.